Me, Myself & Irene: Plot

 Charlie and Irene return to Rhode Island, bonding along the way.
 Although Irene is taken by Charlie's personality, Hank worries her, as his aggressive personality and overestimation of his own toughness often gets them into trouble.
 Along the way, they pick up "Whitey", an albino waiter who claims to have killed his entire family.
 While stopping at a motel, Hank convinces Irene to have sex with him by impersonating Charlie.
 When Charlie realizes what happened the next morning, he is incensed and begins fighting with Hank.
 They are almost ambushed by Boshane and Gerke, but Charlie's sons, having found them, steal a police helicopter and call in a false report, stating Charlie and Irene have been apprehended in the woods nearby.

 Charlie and Irene leave Whitey at the motel and board a train to Rhode Island.
 Dickie boards the same train, having been ordered by his police allies to "get his hands dirty".
 He kidnaps Irene, and Charlie chases him, working together with Hank to save her.
 Hank balks when Dickie heads onto a bridge, but Charlie finally faces his fears, thus permanently nullifying Hank.
-As Charlie tries to disarm Dickie, Dickie shoots off his thumb.
+As Charlie tries to disarm Dickie, Dickie shoots off Charlie's thumb.
 Whitey then throws a lawn dart at Dickie, hitting him from behind and killing him.

 Charlie and Irene fall from the bridge into the river below, where his sons arrive to rescue them.
 Regrouping with Whitey, Charlie apologizes for making him kill again, but Whitey reveals he made up his backstory, fearing Hank.
 The police arrive, quickly learning of Irene's plight.
 Gerke and Boshane are arrested, Charlie is praised for bringing them to justice, and Irene is cleared of the charges against her.

 Irene prepares to leave Rhode Island when the police pull her over, but this is only a diversion so Charlie can propose, which she happily accepts.

 In a post-credits scene, everyone looks for Charlie's thumb in the river.
 Whitey finds it, but a fish eats it.